 Why are older adults at higher risk for severe illness caused by COVID-19?

-The CDC’s data suggests that older adults are twice as likely as other adults to have a serious COVID-19 infection.
+Older adults are twice as likely as other adults to have a serious COVID-19 infection.
 This is most likely because many elderly people:

 - Have weaker immune systems, making it harder for them to fight an infection

 - Have underlying health conditions (heart disease, diabetes, asthma, etc.) that can make it harder to cope with an infection